 Most of us know Schloss as being one of the last stops on a seriously fun night out on the town, but the venue is also a brilliant all-day bar and restaurant – providing refuge to our four-legged friends, too.
-Well behaved dogs are allowed to stop by with their owners to kick back and relax on one of Schloss’ designated dog tables, you’ll just need to book ahead before visiting.
+Well-behaved dogs are allowed to stop by with their owners to kick back and relax on one of Schloss’ designated dog tables, you’ll just need to book ahead before visiting.
 Albert’s Schloss, 27 Peter St, M2 5QR.

-It’s only fitting given that Rudy’s is literally named after the founder’s dog that the popular pizzeria is dog friendly.
+It’s only fitting, given that Rudy’s is literally named after the founder’s dog, that the popular Manchester pizzeria is dog-friendly.
 The casual dining spot is more than welcoming of your pooch pals, but it’s probably best not to feed them their tasty pizzas (as much as we’d like them to experience the yumminess!).
-Tables can currently be booked in advance to help with social distancing, however, walk-ins are also permitted.
+Tables can currently be booked in advance, however, walk-ins are also permitted.
 Rudy’s, 9 Cotton St, Ancoats, M4 5BF | Petersfield House, Peter St, M2 5QJ.

 Nothing beats a casual Sunday, sat back with a tasty pint with your best friend.
 And by best friend, we obviously mean the dog.
 It’s not a rare sight to see pups strolling about the bar at Seven Bro7hers, each as friendly as the next and hoping for a few cuddles.
 The bar operates on a walk-in basis, so no need to give them a heads up if your pupper’s tagging along.
 Seven Bro7hers, 39 Blossom St, Ancoats, M4 5AF.

-The Counter House
+5. The Counter House

 Ancoats’ go-to spot for Sunday dining is often bustling with people catching up, enjoying beautiful food and petting their canine companions – but it’s not just Sundays that dogs are allowed in.
 Head over any day of the week to enjoy their ever-extensive and diverse menu, and your furry little friend will be welcomed with open arms and a cosy spot to chill out.
 The Counter House, 35 Blossom St, Ancoats, M4 6AJ.